zmanian/gaia/spec.md

 Additionally within this phase unbonding of entire candidates to temporary liquid accounts is introduced.
-This full candidate unbond is used when a candidate unbonds all of their atoms, is kicked from the validator set for liveliness issues, or crosses a self-imposed safety threshold (defined in later sections)
+This full candidate unbond is used when a candidate unbonds all of their tokens, is kicked from the validator set for liveliness issues, or crosses a self-imposed safety threshold (defined in later sections)